Array.prototype.pop()

 Introduction to the JavaScript Array pop() method

-The pop() method changes the length property of the array.
+The pop() method modifies the original array by changing its length property.
 If the array is empty, the pop() returns undefined.

 Let’s take some examples of using the pop() method.

-1) Using the JavaScript array pop() method to remove the last element of an array
+1) Removing the last element of an array

 The following example uses the pop() method to remove the last element of the numbers array: